Discord-ChatBot/docs/docs/getting-started.md

 ## Keywords

 - **Hubs:** Think of hubs as your personal chat spaces, both creatable and joinable.
-They're like exclusive rooms where other servers can join to engage & chat together.
+They're like exclusive rooms where various other servers can come to engange in coversations.

 - **Networks:** In comparision, a network is like a web of connected servers, all cross-linked to a hub.